-Yes, you have lots of competing priorities for your money, but you can make decisions—like eating out less often and choosing low-cost entertainment over expensive concert and sports tickets—that leave more money for saving.
+While you have lots of competing priorities for your money, you can make decisions—like eating out less often and choosing low-cost entertainment over expensive concert and sports tickets—that leave more money for saving.

 Explore Retirement Accounts

 You have many tax-advantaged options to save for retirement.
-If your employer offers a retirement savings plan like a 401(k), 403(b), 457 or Thrift Savings Plan, you should strongly consider taking part.
-Participating is even smarter if your employer offers a matching contribution.
+If your employer offers a retirement savings plan like a 401(k), 403(b), 457 or Thrift Savings Plan, then you should strongly consider taking part in it.
+If your employer offers a matching contribution, then participating is even smarter!

 We'll Help You Along the Way